Questions destroyed with answers!

 Q: How long have you had this website?

 A: The actual domain Baronvonbrunk.com was launched in late March 2005, and simply redirected to a free site hosted on 95mb.com.
-My old site looked absolutely nothing like the layout of today (sans the blue color scheme); the original layout was decorated with clouds, World War 1 airplane paintings and pictures of Snoopy -- yes, seriously.
-The purpose of the old BVB dot com was more or less a pointless playground where I posted image macros and nonsensical images from my various YTMND sites, and around the same time, I was gradually becoming a Flash animator for Newgrounds.com, ergo a huge function of my site was to post my original cartoons -- many of which were crude video game parodies.
+My old site looked absolutely nothing like the layout of today (sans the blue color scheme); the original layout was decorated with clouds, World War 1 airplane paintings and pictures of Snoopy — yes, seriously, I thought that was funny at the time.
+The purpose of the old BVB dot com was more or less a pointless playground where I posted image macros and nonsensical images from my various YTMND sites, and around the same time, I was gradually becoming a Flash animator for Newgrounds.com, ergo a huge function of my site was to post my original cartoons — many of which were crude video game parodies.
 In addition to those ventures, I had a sort of blog where I ranted (incoherently) about things that bothered me at the time.
-I was 20 in 2005 when this site was first launched, so you can only imagine the sort of pointless bullshrapnel I'd ramble about!
+I was 20 in 2005 when this site was first launched, so you can only imagine the sort of pointless bullshrapnel I’d ramble about!
+More or less, my inane ramblings and offensive image macros were getting me banned from G4TV and Geocities, so I created my own domain for the sole purpose of dumping graphics, Flash, and writings onto a website that I personally controlled, rather than being censored.

 Months later, I bought web space and made this into a fully-operational site with domain, e-mails, databases and all.
-I even added a now-defunct message board via PHBbb, and a custom Wikipedia (that's also gone).
-Throughout 2005-2007, Baronvonbrunk.com evolved and flip-flopped from being a pointless image site with flash to a slightly more serious cartoon site, with a strict emphasis on animation.
-Around 2008-2009, I took a break from making cartoons and instead focused on art and design -- and in early 2010, I moved to New York City and began a successful career as a graphic artist, which means I've now focused on that tangent almost entirely -- with LEGO models being my primary hobby now.
+I even added a now-defunct message board via PHBbb, and a custom Wikipedia (that’s also gone).
+Throughout 2005-2007, Baronvonbrunk.com evolved and flip-flopped from being a pointless image site with Flash toons to a slightly more serious cartoon site, with a strict emphasis on animation — kind of like Homestar Runner, but on a smaller more personal scale.
+Around 2008-2009, I took a break from making cartoons and instead focused on art and design — and in early 2010, I moved to New York City and began a successful career as a graphic artist, which means I’ve now focused on that tangent almost entirely — with LEGO models being my primary draw.
+The only things I’ve really retained from the original BVB site are the blue color schemes; I actually dislike the color blue, but it’s easy on the eyes and goes well with my branding.

 Q: Are any of your creations made by other people, or do you make everything yourself?

-A: Every single LEGO creation ever put on this site has been made by me, hands down, with absolutely no reblogging or reposting of other peoples' work.
-My Tumblr page, my Facebook and Instructables profiles are only specifically for the purpose of displaying my talent.
-The only times I show off other peoples' LEGO creations is occasionally via Twitter, in which I'll specify it's someone else's project -- or I'll simply retweet someone else's tweet in regards to their work.
+A: Every single LEGO creation ever put on this site has been made by me, hands down, with absolutely no reblogging or reposting of other peoples’ work.
+My Tumblr page, my Facebook, and Instructables profiles are only specifically for the purpose of displaying my talent.
+Unfortunately the internet has become oversaturated with aggregate sites rather than native content, so often times a lot of peoples’ creations are simply “reblogged” in an endless sea.
+I’m definitely not some no-name artist, nor do I want other peoples’ work to go uncredited.

 Q: I loved that Game Boy / Transformers mashup!
 Can you give me instructions and a parts list?